LeonardoRoosevelt/restaurantList2.0/README.md

-# Restaurant List
+# Restaurant List 2.0
 A simple web application for lovely restaurant

 ## Features
 - listing restaurant from restaurant.json
 - searching restaurant by name, english name and category
 - create, edit and delete the restaurant data
+- sort restaurants by name, category and rating

 ### Searching
 type the name or category of the restaurant in search bar

+### Create
+click the create button to add new restaurant information

 ### Restaurant Details
-click the restaurant card to get more details
+click the restaurant card or detail button bellow to get more details

+### Restaurant Edit
+click the edit button bellow to edit the information

+### Restaurant Delete
+click the delete button bellow to delete the information

+### Sort Restaurant List
+select to sort the list by method you want

 ### Environment SetUp - 環境建置
 mongoDB: 3.6.0